theuerc/Website/src/routes/guides/custom-java-distribution-on-gitpod/index.md

 # Use a JDK that is unavailable in SDKman

 What if the JDK we want to use is not available in SDKMan?
-Since we use Dockerfile, we can write shell scripts.
+Since we are using a Dockerfile, we can write shell scripts.

 As an example, let's use [JetBrains distribution of the OpenJDK](https://github.com/JetBrains/JetBrainsRuntime).
 Use the following `.gitpod.Dockerfile` contents: